shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/yield-analytics-8-1.md

 ## Feature enhancements

 **Best Practices Folder** - There is a new folder of saved reports available to all publishers.
-The descriptions of the reports can all be found by going Help \> Reports \> Top Reports in your help files.
+The descriptions of the reports can all be found by going to Help \> Reports \> Top Reports in your help files.

 **Improve Xandr Integration** - The Xandr Channel integration has added size, country, deal id/deal name, publisher name, site name, and placement name fields.